 The time properties are saved with the map document.
 You can share the time visualization by sharing the map document.
 But what if the people you want to share with don't have ArcMap?

-From the Time Slider window, you can quickly export a time-enabled map to an AVI file, which can be viewed using the free Windows Media Player.
+From the Time Slider window, you can quickly export a time-enabled map to an AVI file, which can be viewed using Windows Media Player.

 Knowing where things occur is the cornerstone of GIS analysis.
 You have to know where before you can hypothesize why.
 Another dimension to GIS analysis is when.
 Knowing where and when things occur means you can not only visualize patterns, but how patterns have evolved over time.
 With this information, you gain a deeper understanding of your data and can better model and predict future patterns.